emqx/blog/en/202001/build-emqx-influxdb-grafana-iot-data-visualization-solution-in-one-hour.md

-**At this point, you can restart EMQ X and launch the plugin to apply the above configuration**:
+**At this point, you can restart EMQX and launch the plugin to apply the above configuration**:

 ```bash
 ./bin/emqx stop